Articles: Grief Process

 It is vitally important to realize that “who we are” is determined not just by genetic makeup, but also by our experiences and how we allow them to affect us.
 In this statement we find an important key for life and living.
 We do not have a choice in how we are born and our genetic or cultural influence.
 We may have a choice over some difficult events and negative experiences that affect us.
 Stuff happens!
 But while we may not have a choice over certain circumstances, we do have a choice about how we are going to allow them to affect us.
 The key is in enabling people to make good choices about what they are going to “do” about what has happened.

 So, we need to place the loss in a context of meaning.
 We can do this in one of two ways.
 First we can reaffirm what we formerly believed about life; or secondly, we can establish a new belief system about the meaning of life.
 In other words, does this experience make sense according to what I believed about life before or do I have to adapt my way of interpreting how life can be meaningful.
 The challenge is to find ways to integrate the experience into life as it now is, and to adopt new assumptions about our world which has been shaken and even violated by the loss.

-Thus helping people through the grief of bereavement is not simply a matter of understanding the emotions that they may be expressing.
+Thus I contend that helping people through the grief of bereavement is not simply a matter of understanding the emotions that they may be expressing.
 Rather it involves supporting them through a reinterpretation of “how life can be meaningful even in the light of loss,” and empowering them to define life as it now is and to find ways to make the most of what they have left.